This article contains major spoilers for The Flash.

 Bale got generally favorable reviews for 2005’s Batman Begins, with several critics saying it reminded them of his brilliant turn in American Psycho.
 Not so brilliant, it seems, was his uber-husky Bat-voice.
 One reviewer compared Bale’s guttural utterances to a “10-year-old putting on an ‘adult’ voice to make prank phone calls.”
 It got even more gravelly in 2008’s The Dark Knight, with NPR’s David Edelstein describing it as “a voice that’s deeper and hammier than ever.”

-Even Kevin Conroy, the man behind probably the most recognisable Batman voice, chimed in, saying at a C2E2 panel in 2010 that Bale’s voice was “ridiculous” and implored the actor to stop doing it.
-While The Dark Knight Rises was not as well received as The Dark Knight, especially in the fan community, we still will happily come to the defense of it.
+Even Kevin Conroy, the man behind probably the most recognizable Batman voice, chimed in, saying at a C2E2 panel in 2010 that Bale’s voice was “ridiculous” and implored the actor to stop doing it.
+While The Dark Knight Rises was not as well received as The Dark Knight, especially in the fan community, we will still happily defend it.

 Also, Bale was crucial to the alchemy in Nolan’s second Batman feature, The Dark Knight.
 That film is generally considered the benchmark in the superhero genre that all other movies about caped do-gooders are compared to nearly a decade later.
 It is also the only superhero movie to win an acting Oscar, for Heath Ledger’s iconic Joker, and is considered responsible for why the Academy now usually nominates 10 films instead of five for Best Picture.
 This occurred after The Dark Knight was egregiously snubbed in 2009.